 But some will wonder why this is important.
 It is important because couples who meet in religious singles' groups that are specifically set up to help form marriages rarely divorce.
 With the incredible level of divorce in America, we have had and may still have the highest divorce rate of any major country, anything we can do to get the plague under control needs to be encouraged.

 My parents experience illustrates the point.
 They met in a church singles' group.
-When couples married they had to leave the group, so the married couples set up their own group, which still meets.
+When couples married they had to leave the group, so the married couples set up their own group, which met for many decades until most members died.
 Of the thirty plus couples who participated in the married couples' group for more than a short period of time none divorced.
-Collectively they are now on their second millennium of successful marriage.
+Collectively they reached their second millennium of successful marriage.
 This is a good record for a bunch of liberal Protestants from Berkeley California in the second half of the twentieth century.
 I once described it as a minor miracle.
 I was quickly corrected by a girl whose parents had gone through a painful divorce.
 She said there is nothing minor about it.

 My former landlord had much the same experience in a Catholic singles' group based in San Francisco, but the married couples meet perhaps once a decade not once a month so it is less certain.
 I have spoken to members of other religious singles' groups and they also report high levels of success.